Infineon/mtb-example-hal-uart-dma/README.md

 ## Design and implementation

-The Arm&reg; Cortex&reg;-M33 (CM33) CPU in CYW920829M2EVK-02 MCU controls both UART transmit and receive operation from the chip; therefore, you can test the functionality on a single kit as well as on two of the same kits.
+The Arm&reg; Cortex&reg;-M33 (CM33) CPU in CYW920829M2EVK-02 or CYW989829M2EVB-01 MCU controls both UART transmit and receive operation from the chip; therefore, you can test the functionality on a single kit as well as on two of the same kits.
 Configure one in UART_TX mode and another in UART_RX mode.